-Write Away: “Milquetoast”
+Write Away: “Panoptic”

 Panoptic: being or presenting a comprehensive or panoramic view (derived from the Greek panoptés, meaning “all seeing”)